Human Rights

 • Establishing guidelines for corrective actions and remedial measures in case of human rights violations.

-• Thorough monitoring of human rights issues, with no significant issues arising from identified risks in the past year.
+• Through monitoring of human rights issues, with no significant issues arising from identified risks in the past year.

 Whistleblowing Channels for Human Rights Violation